dulingo

 UK vs India

-The major difference between UK and India to choose as a destination for study:
+In addition, the major difference between the UK and India as a destination for study is as follows:

 BenefitsQuality education, internationally accredited universities, flexible course durations, work opportunitiesTop-ranked colleges, second largest education system, a wide variety of courses, affordability